sualigunduz/dsa210-termproject/README.md

 ### Data Sourcing
 - Among the data sources mentioned above, the following ended up being used for this project: House prices data from [Zillow](https://www.zillow.com/research/data/), Air quality data from the [EPA](https://aqs.epa.gov/aqsweb/airdata/download_files.html#Annual), employment data from the [Bureau of Labor Statistics](https://www.bls.gov/lau/tables.htm), environmental risk data from [FEMA](https://hazards.fema.gov/nri/data-resources#csvDownload) were used.

-- To make the processing of this data easier, two auxillary datasets were obtained.
+- To make the processing of this data easier, two auxiliary datasets were obtained.
 One is a dataset that contained a standardized FIPS (Federal Information Processing Standard) code for every county in the United States.
 All datasets except for the AQI data had these codes present, and they were vital for matching every attribute to the correct locations.
 Many copies of this kind of data are available online.
 I used one from the [United States Department of Transportation](https://data.transportation.gov/Railroads/State-County-and-City-FIPS-Reference-Table/eek5-pv8d/about_data).
 The other is a dataset that combined these FIPS codes to a GeoJSON dataset for each county in the United States, this makes it possible to visualize the data in the form of an interactive map.
 This dataset was obtained from a [public GitHub repository](https://github.com/plotly/datasets/blob/master/geojson-counties-fips.json).

 ### Processing and Combining Data
 - Since the obtained data is from public sources they are often quite large and contain a plethora of different observations.
 Only some of them were necessary for this project so the datasets were "filtered", cleaned, and then combined into a single dataset for further analysis.
 The notebook files in the repository outline these processes as well.